ConservationInternational/trends.earth/docs/source/general/index.rst

 ----------

 |trends.earth| has a service mark trademark registered June 9, 2020 (reg.
 No. 6,074,442
 and Int.
-Cl.: 9,35, 42) by the United States Patent and Tradmark Office.
+Cl.: 9,35,42) by the United States Patent and Trademark Office.